Dog Friendly Short Breaks

 You’re guaranteed a truly unique experience with an overnight stay at the grand Hazlewood Castle in North Yorkshire.
 The magnificent medieval build spans back over 1000 years, boasting a rich history, which guests can learn all about on daily history tours around the site.
 The palatial hotel boasts a highly-acclaimed restaurant, as well as an onsite spa, offering a number of relaxing treatments.
 Small dogs are happily welcomed.

 Right down at the other end of the UK is The Wellington Hotel, located on the scenic North Cornwall coast.
 Ok, so it’s not strictly a castle, but the turrets and historic detailing of the impressive Grade II listed 16th Century Coaching Inn offers unique accommodation, that marries their rich history with modern amenities, to create a homely aesthetic that is both traditional and contemporary.
 Boasting views down to Boscastle Harbour, the beach is just a short walk away and there is plenty to see and explore along the coastal paths.
 Enjoy modern European cuisine in the AA Rosette restaurant and wake up to a warming Full English breakfast.
 As a pet-friendly hotel, they’re happy for dogs to join their owners in the bedrooms and in the Long Bar.

-For those animal lovers who cannot bear to leave their pet at home, these short breaks are perfect for animal company.
+For those animal lovers who cannot bear to leave their pet at home, these holidays with dogs are a perfect little getaway.